-Higher Education for Virginia, the state government body that coordinates Virginia's system of higher education.
+Virginia's system of higher education.
 He is a member of the Board of Governors of the Virginia Institute for Public Policy.
 He was a chairman of Fauquier County's Historic Resources Committee.

-He began his professional work as an engineer for the Central Intelligence Agency and traveled to over 45 countries.
-He later worked as an executive in the high-tech industry in Northern Virginia and for the last twenty years has been a financial and investment advisor in private practice.
-He is chairman of The Monitor Group, Inc. an investment advisory firm in Fairfax, Virginia.
+He began his professional work as an engineer for the Central Intelligence high-tech industry in Northern Virginia and for the last twenty years has been a financial and investment advisor in private practice.
+He is chairman of The Monitor